wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.2 =
+*At first, the files are now working, Im sorry for all troubles *You can choose song lyrics wrap element to improve look of the page *Fixed icons to fit new WP admin lookup
+*If installing, default settings are automatically added *Auto creating new page for song list is now option of song list page select *If any file is removed from Wordpress, appears as broken in editor and is no more linked to song after saving *Option to show Go Back to song list button in all songs *Added second column to plugin settings page
+*Removed list of added files from song list - it only caused errors *All styles are now external
-= 1.1.1 =
+= 1.1.2 =
+*When removing plugin, all settings are removed from database *Fixed: If no author is set to song, nothing will appear in song list = 1.1.1 =
-*Fixed bugs with attaching files - didn't save value when no file is chosen *Files no more appears in song when they were deleted from Wordpress *Improved admin script and style including
+*Fixed bugs with attaching files - didn't save value when no file is chosen *Fixed bug with listing files and songs
+*Files no more appears in song when they were deleted from Wordpress *Improved admin script and style including
 *'till this version automatically adds default settings after install